Indicia-Team/indicia-js/README.md

 ## Requirements

-[Backbone](http://backbonejs.org/) - used as Morel core to structure the data and its management.
+[Backbone](http://backbonejs.org/) - used as IndiciaJS core to structure the data and its management.

 [IndexedDBShim](http://nparashuram.com/IndexedDBShim/) - optional, if no IndexedDB
 is not in use or is fully supported by targeted browsers, or localStorage is enough.